Ángela de la Cruz

 Ángela de la Cruz (born 1965) is a Spanish artist.
 She was nominated for the Turner Prize in 2010.

 Biography

-De la Cruz was born in A Coruña.
-She studied philosophy at the University of Santiago de Compostela, before moving to London in 1987, where she studied art at the Chelsea College of Art, Goldsmiths College and the Slade School of Fine Art.
+De la Cruz was born in 1965 in A Coruña.
+She studied philosophy at the University of Santiago de Compostela, before moving to London in 1989, where she studied Fine Art at the Chelsea College of Art, Goldsmiths College and received her MA in Sculpture and Critical Theory at the Slade School of Fine Art.
 She lives and works in London.
-In 2005, she had a brain haemorrhage and fell into a coma.
-Her daughter Angelita was born in 2006.
+In 2005, she had a brain haemorrhage and fell into a coma, during which she gave birth to her daughter.
 De la Cruz is now a wheelchair user and continues working with assistants through a delegated work, although this method of practice was used by her before the stroke.